TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression: Experiments

 \subsection{UCI Regression}

-We perform our analysis on twelve multivariate UCI regression \citep{Dua:2019} datasets which have been used in previous work on negative log-likelihood \cite{stirn2023faithful, seitzer2022on}.
-We select datasets where a majority of the features are continuous valued.
-Since the goal of this work is to study covariance estimation, we use different pre-processing since many of the datasets have univariate or low-dimensional targets.
-For each dataset we randomly allocate 25\% of the features as input and the remaining 75\% features as multivariate targets \textit{at run-time}.
-Indeed, some combinations of input variables may fare poorly at predicting the target variables.
-However, this is an interesting challenge for the covariance estimator, which needs to learn the underlying correlations even in unfavourable circumstances.
-Moreover, random splitting also allows our experiments to remain unbiased since we do not control the split of variables at all.
+We perform our analysis on twelve multivariate UCI regression \cite{Dua:2019} datasets, which have been used in previous work on negative log-likelihood \cite{stirn2023faithful, seitzer2022on}.
+Nevertheless, our goal of studying covariance estimation in deep heteroscedastic regression requires us to use a different pre-processing, as many of the datasets have univariate or low-dimensional targets.

+Specifically, for each dataset we randomly allocate 25\% of the features as input and the remaining 75\% features as multivariate targets at run-time.
+Some combinations of input variables may fare poorly at predicting the target variables.
+However, this is an interesting challenge for the covariance estimator, which needs to learn the underlying correlations even in unfavorable circumstances.
+Moreover, random splitting also allows our experiments to remain unbiased as we do not control the split of variables at any instant.
+For all datasets, we standardize our variables with zero mean and a variance of ten (which yields better convergence for all methods).
+We perform 10 trials for each dataset and report the TAC error and likelihood in Table \ref{tab:overall}.

-For all datasets, we follow the established machine learning practice of normalizing our datasets.
-Normalizing also allows us to directly compare the TAC metric across various datasets.
-We perform 10 trials for each dataset and report our results in Table \ref{tab:UCI_Regression}.
-We show that TIC outperforms all baselines on ten out of twelve datasets.
-We note that the TAC metric is small across all methods for the remaining two datasets.
+While TIC outperforms the baselines on a majority of the datasets, we particularly focus on the Naval dataset which highlights a limitation of the TIC parameterization.
+We observe that TIC may not be suitable if all samples have a low degree of variance.
+A low degree of variance (as indicated by the likelihood) results in accurate mean fits, which implies that small gradients are being backpropagated, and in turn affecting the TIC parameterization.
+However, we argue that datasets with a small degree of variance may not benefit from heteroscedastic modelling.